Sudanese security forces fire tear gas at anti-coup protesters | DW | 30.12.2021

 Pro-democracy activists have been able to maintain momentum on the streets for their movement against the October 25 coup.

-On that day, the military deposed and held civilian Prime Minister Abdalla Hamdok under house arrest for weeks.
+On that day, the military deposed civilian Prime Minister Abdalla Hamdok.
+Forces held him under house arrest for weeks.

-Critics assert the deal was a present for the military that provided a veneer of legitimacy to the coup.
+Critics assert that the deal was a present for the military and provided the veneer of legitimacy to the coup.

 Protesters are calling for a return to civilian rule.